ligato/bgp-agent/example/gobgp/README.md

 The example demonstrates the usage of the `Ligato GoBGP Plugin`.
 ### Architecture
-![arch](../../docs/imgs/dockerGoBGPExample.png "Ligato BGP Agent Example") Run the example itself locally and the [Route Reflector](../route-reflector-gobgp-docker) in docker container.
-The example will communicate with the Route reflector node(implemented by [GoBGP](https://github.com/osrg/gobgp)) using BGP protocol.
-Any new learned reachable routes from the Route reflector will be retrieved via the `Ligato GoBGP Plugin` and written to the console.
+![arch](../../docs/imgs/dockerGoBGPExample.png "Ligato BGP Agent Example") Architecture consists of 2 `Ligato CN-Infra` plugins and the [Route Reflector](../route-reflector-gobgp-docker) in docker container.
+The lifecycle of plugins is controlled by [CN-Infra](https://github.com/ligato/cn-infra) Core component.
+The Example plugin will communicate with the `GoBGP plugin` and the `GoBGP plugin` will be communicating with Route reflector node(implemented by [GoBGP](https://github.com/osrg/gobgp)) using BGP protocol.
+Any new learned reachable routes from the Route reflector will be passed through the `GoBGP Plugin` to the Example plugin.
+The Example plugin will write received route to the console.

 ### Infrastructure setup
 To be able to run this example you must setup the infrastructure first.